 The lawyers at Boulby Weinberg LLP have considerable experience working with clients on multi-jurisdictional family matters.
 Our partners, Sarah Boulby and Oren Weinberg are each highly regarded internationally as renowned family law practitioners.
 They are both Fellows of the prestigious International Academy of Family Lawyers (IAFL), which provides them with a network of international legal experts around the world.
 As a result, our firm is uniquely positioned to manage matters involving multiple jurisdictions, both interprovincial and international.

 The equalization of net family property becomes decidedly more complex when some assets are held outside of Ontario.
 A couple may have more than one matrimonial home and this can apply to property owned outside of Ontario or even Canada.
 Any home will be treated as a matrimonial home if the couple regularly spent time there as of the end of their relationship, including a recreational property such as a cottage or vacation home.

 When a couple seeking a divorce owns real property outside of Canada, courts must factor the value into the equalization of family property.
 A Canadian court does not have jurisdiction to make an order with respect to real property held in a foreign country.
 A court will equalize the value of the spouse’s assets including the value of the foreign property.

 Parenting disputes are particularly complicated when families have ties to multiple jurisdictions.
-A fairly straightforward dispute about custody or a parenting schedule may be exacerbated by a battle about which court has the authority to determine the children’s fate.
+A fairly straightforward dispute about parenting time or decision-making responsibility may be exacerbated by a battle about which court has the authority to determine the children’s fate.

 The Canadian Judicial Council has approved a network of contact judges in the various provinces and territories to assist with inter-jurisdictional parenting disputes.
 The Canadian Network of Contact Judges has established a protocol for handling these cases within Canada and internationally.
 Where a parenting dispute arises, the published guidelines provide for transparent communication between judges in both jurisdictions.